storj/docs/app/(docs)/dcs/pricing/object-mount/page.md

 Object Mount can be **combined** with Storj's powerful object storage solutions, creating our Production Cloud offerings.
 Existing Storj customers can upgrade to Production Cloud to obtain Object Mount.
 Learn more on the [Production Cloud Pricing](docId:ZnRTYv8k?KEC3hzk) page.

 Object Mount can also be licensed as a **stand-alone** product.
-If you have an established S3 storage solution and want to add Object Mount, see below for additional pricing details.
+If you have an established S3 storage solution and want to add Object Mount, see below for stand-alone pricing details.

 ## Object Mount: Stand-Alone